 CPQ Foundation and CPQ Advanced stages are being introduced in June 2021 with CPQ Professional stage following in 2022.
-The first assessments for CPQ Foundation and CPQ Advanced stages will be held in January 2022 and the first assessments for CPQ Professional stage will be held in January 2023.
+The first assessments for CPQ Foundation and CPQ Advanced stages will be held in January 2022.

 Will somebody be able to qualify as a solicitor through CPQ?

 We are in discussion with the Solicitors Regulation Authority (SRA) about potential exemptions to the new Solicitors Qualifying Exam (SQE) for those people who qualify as CILEX Lawyers via CPQ.
 CILEX Lawyers will be exempt from the Qualifying Work Experience requirement.